ajrazander/hardware/ion-trap-demo/README.md

 1. The saddle which sits on top of the motor shaft.
 2. The housing that holds all the components together.
 The Mathematica file "saddle-design.nb" allows you to export your own custom saddle stl file.
 (It's suprisingly easy; then use tinkercad to get the DC motor attachment shaft on the saddle).

-# Instructions
-There are two phase to this project: assembly and experimenting!

 ### Assembly
 Order and 3D print the parts.
 On the speed controller PCB board, secure wire leads that will go to the battery holder and the DC motor (see step 3 for better image).